playframework/playframework/documentation/manual/working/commonGuide/configuration/SettingsSession.md

 ## Session Timeout / Expiration

 By default, there is no technical timeout for the Session.
 It expires when the user closes the web browser.
 If you need a functional timeout for a specific application, you set the maximum age of the session cookie by configuring the key `play.http.session.maxAge` in `application.conf`, and this will also set `play.http.session.jwt.expiresAfter` to the same value.
 The `maxAge` property will remove the cookie from the browser, and the JWT `exp` claim will be set in the cookie, and will make it invalid after the given duration.

 ## URL Encoded Cookie Encoding

 The session cookie uses the JWT cookie encoding.
 If you want, you can revert back to URL encoded cookie encoding by switching to `play.api.mvc.LegacyCookiesModule` in the application.conf file:

 ```
-play.modules.disabled+="play.api.mvc.DefaultCookiesModule"
+play.modules.disabled+="play.api.mvc.CookiesModule"
 play.modules.enabled+="play.api.mvc.LegacyCookiesModule"
 ```